AeroVironment (AVAV) Registers a Bigger Fall Than the Market: Important Facts to Note

-Heading into today, shares of the maker of unmanned aircrafts had gained 8.7% over the past month, outpacing the Aerospace sector's gain of 3.87% and the S&P 500's gain of 2.25%.
+Shares of the maker of unmanned aircrafts witnessed a gain of 11.12% over the previous month, beating the performance of the Aerospace sector with its gain of 4.81%, and the S&P 500's gain of 1.21%.

-The upcoming earnings release of AeroVironment will be of great interest to investors.
-In that report, analysts expect AeroVironment to post earnings of $0.34 per share.
-This would mark a year-over-year decline of 61.8%.
-Meanwhile, our latest consensus estimate is calling for revenue of $453.5 million, up 139.34% from the prior-year quarter.
+Analysts and investors alike will be keeping a close eye on the performance of AeroVironment in its upcoming earnings disclosure.
+It is anticipated that the company will report an EPS of $0.34, marking a 61.8% fall compared to the same quarter of the previous year.
+In the meantime, our current consensus estimate forecasts the revenue to be $453.5 million, indicating a 139.34% growth compared to the corresponding quarter of the prior year.

-AVAV's full-year Zacks Consensus Estimates are calling for earnings of $3.23 per share and revenue of $2 billion.
-These results would represent year-over-year changes of -1.52% and +144.32%, respectively.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $3.23 per share and revenue of $2 billion, indicating changes of -1.52% and +144.32%, respectively, compared to the previous year.

-Investors should also note any recent changes to analyst estimates for AeroVironment.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the business and profitability.
+Investors should also take note of any recent adjustments to analyst estimates for AeroVironment.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 10.37% higher.
-AeroVironment is currently a Zacks Rank #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 6.73% higher.
+AeroVironment presently features a Zacks Rank of #4 (Sell).

-In terms of valuation, AeroVironment is currently trading at a Forward P/E ratio of 82.82.
-This valuation marks a premium compared to its industry average Forward P/E of 38.43.
+In terms of valuation, AeroVironment is presently being traded at a Forward P/E ratio of 81.41.
+This denotes a premium relative to the industry average Forward P/E of 38.39.

 The Aerospace - Defense Equipment industry is part of the Aerospace sector.
-This industry currently has a Zacks Industry Rank of 162, which puts it in the bottom 35% of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 100, positioning it in the top 41% of all 250+ industries.

 Ensure to harness Zacks.com to stay updated with all these stock-shifting metrics, among others, in the next trading sessions.